bt-koch/optipod/README.md

 Data since 2021 was obtained for several banks from  the [polygon.io API](https://polygon.io).
 Additionally, data since 2005 was obtained from [WRDS](https://wrds-www.wharton.upenn.edu) for Credit Suisse.
-Unfortunately, since the data is not openly accessible, the SQL database cannot be published in this repository.
+All required data is stored in an SQL database.
+Unfortunately, since the data is not openly accessible, this SQL database cannot be published in this repository.

 ## Results